TomBener/blog/content/post/rural-china-lunar-new-year.md

 Firstly, the video highlights the plight of migrant workers.
-It is not uncommon for migrant workers to experience wage defaults, as evidenced by the video uploader's father, and this is not a solitary case.
+It is not uncommon for migrant workers to experience wage defaults, as evidenced by the video uploader's father, and this is not an isolated case.
 I have been privy to similar stories since childhood, from my father and some relatives.

 The lack of social security exacerbates the insecurity and vulnerability of